Rutherglen Community Emergency Management Planning

 Consultation has concluded

-The draft CEMP, map and rear page are now closed for feedback.
-Thank you to all the community members and emergency services personnel who attended the workshops and collaborated online to create the draft Rutherglen Emergency Reference Map, and accompanying draft Rutherglen Community Emergency Management Plan.
+The Community Emergency Management Plan (CEMP), Emergency Reference Map and Essential Information are now closed for feedback.
+Thank you to all the community members and emergency services personnel who attended the workshops and collaborated online to create the reference map and essential information, and accompanying Rutherglen CEMP.

 A community engagement program will roll out in 2025 to better help community members understand the documents and how to use them in their emergency planning.